efortuna/coverflow/README.md

-# simple coverflow
+# Simple Coverflow for Flutter

-a knockoff bad cover flow implementation in Flutter
+A very basic cover flow implementation to swipe between widgets in Flutter.

 Pull requests certainly welcome.